Crochet Plant Hanger: 5 Stunning Ideas + a Free Pattern

 For more creative ideas that make your crochet projects look polished and professional, check out our tips on crochet tips to make projects look expensive.

-Even experienced crocheters run into issues with crochet plant hanger pattern projects.
+Even experienced crocheters hit snags with plant hangers.
 Here are the most common pitfalls and how to avoid them:

 Not measuring the pot first: This is the single biggest mistake crafters make with any crochet plant hanger pattern.
 Always measure your pot’s diameter and depth before starting.
 Compare those measurements to the finished dimensions listed in the pattern.
 If no dimensions are given, work a gauge swatch first.